galileo680/System-AI/README.md

 1. Clone the repository or download the project files.
 2. Open the project in your chosen IDE.
 3. Install the required dependencies using NuGet.
-4. Configure the database in the `appsettings.json` configuration file.
-5. Build and run the project.
+4. Build and run the project.
-6. Access to the API is possible through a browser or API client (e.g., Postman).
+5. Access to the API is possible through a browser or API client (e.g., Postman).

 ## License